 The CECIL WILLIAMS MUSEUM (a history museum exhibiting over 350 images and artifacts) proclaims an unusual origin and documentation of America's civil rights beginning.
 Upon entering the first arena, the "big bang" documentation presents Summerton and Orangeburg, South Carolina as epicenters of a movement that transformed the lives of African Americans—from segregation to first class citizens.

 In addition to being divine-driven, the Cecil Williams Museum and Institute for Social Innovation will also function as a neighborhood community center; a role it has already served during the past 18 years.
-The subdued exterior of the property will be identified only by a posted 12 inch by 18 inch identification sign.
-All visitors are welcomed by appointment and special hours beginning May 17, 2019.
+Visitors are welcomed by appointment and special hours beginning May 30, 2019.

 The Cecil Williams Museum serves as a link between